 Das ist auch bis heute zugewesen.

 Clearly this is an enormously strong linguistic theory on the form of language in historic time - it can be empirically tested on this closed corpus.
+(This is mentioned in this article on Wittgenstein' 'Tractatus Logic-Philosophicus' as a possible solution to a problem of his).
 It can be made even stronger by postulating that every interval satisfies the theory - that means also (59+744)/1173 * 207 = 141.7 - and although of course not every occurrence in the closed corpus can meet the theory with full exactitude (the theory will suggest that each use of a word in natural language updates its meaning from the corpus of use in historic time), the conclusion from the 50 or more words I have studied tells that the correlation is very good indeed.
 What is the local function?
 That is the rainbow form itself that arises from the redundancies in the human semiotic constitution under such complex circumstances - which can be shown to exist as parallel in many central works of poetry - in 'Poetic semiosis' chapter 23 I discuss in detail 5 examples from this 'rainbow' form in works by Celan, Ritsos, Mandelstam, Michelangelo and Weöres - who all of them had such works with that form - and now I notice the relevance of the poem of example 2, at point 166/207 = 4/5, for the second white stone I found, in 2016, for the 'white metre'.
 Clearly if all the 16 functions have such interweaving global functions, the result is a complex web which constitutes a complex historic time which even physicalist parametres will conform to.
 I have not studied many of the functions from my dantean walk in such detail - although there are some discussions in 'Poetic semiosis' - but have guessed that functions 1-4 concern the blue metre, 5-8 the red metre, 9-12 the yellow metre and 13-16 the white metre.
-For example, function 1 probably concerns etymologies (see 'Prospects for further work' below), function 4 concerns political governance, function 6 concerns the constraints on knowledge in genetic relatedness among people, function 11 is the socalled 'revelation function', while function 14 has a 'referential semantic' function on gravitationally or ontologically real things - such as a 'guitar'.
+For example, function 1 probably concerns etymologies, function 4 concerns political governance, function 6 concerns the constraints on knowledge in genetic relatedness among people, function 12 is the socalled 'revelation function', while function 14 has a 'referential semantic' function on gravitationally or ontologically real things - such as a 'guitar'.
 Function 16 is the socalled 'linebreak function' (see e.g. 'I Ching') which controls the duration in working memory (or the phonological loop) of one internal articulation in the step from subjective to universal knowledge-space - to be counted as one or two seconds, one or two heartbeats, depending on a linebreak function.
 This again has to do with the socalled fundamental theorem of linguistics as defined by me.

 I made one premature edition of the 15 first books of the work in 2007 - before book 16 was completed.
-In 2007 I believed that I had started on a new work with book 16 - and used a 'linebreak' variant of book 5 which thereby runs in parallel with the sonnets of Rilke and Shakepeare.
+In 2007 I believed that I had started on a new work with book 16 - and used a 'linebreak' variant of book 5 which thereby runs in parallel with the sonnets of Rilke and Shakepeare (vol.3 'Poetic semiosis' chapter 19).
 After I had completed book 16 (and found the acoustic verification of it in the parallel with a recording of Bach and Bartok sonatas by Midori Goto and Robert McDonald), this linebreak version of book 5 was lifted over into the red metre book 'My mention e Anna'.

 For samples from TEQ see the front page of this website where there also is a link to this article.